BuzzzyNYC/Database-System-Design/README.md

 * Working queries to produce the reports and testing.

 ## References
-Project details is provided from Professor Bonnie K. MacKellar; Department of Computer Science, Mathematics and Science.
+Project details and requirements are provided from Professor Bonnie K. MacKellar; Department of Computer Science, Mathematics and Science.
 The Lesley H. and William L. Collins College of Professional Studies; St. John's University.